Updated: July 9, 2021

-Welcome to the land of extremes.
-From the black volcano fields of Hawaii Volcanoes National Park to the temperate rainforests of Hilo and the warm white-sand beaches of Kohala, things to do on the Big Island range from rugged hiking, lush canopy ziplining, and some of the best snorkeling in all of Hawaii.
-Don’t miss out on all this dynamic island has to offer – swimming with manta rays, exploring Kealakekua Bay, and seeking out some amazing black-sand beaches.
+From the black volcano fields of Hawaii Volcanoes National Park to the temperate rainforests of Hilo and the warm white sand beaches of Kona, things to do on the Big Island of Hawaii range from dolphin tours and canopy ziplining, to some of the best snorkeling in all of Hawaii.
 If you’re looking for the top 10 things to do on the Big Island, start here!

 #1 – Sail & Snorkel Kealakekua Bay

 If you have only one item on your things to do on the Big Island list, this should be it.
 There are those who say that snorkeling on the Big Island is the best in all of Hawaii—and certainly its most popular destination is Kealakekua Bay.
 Check out this incredible sailing & snorkeling tour on a 45-foot trimaran.
 You’ll sail down the Kona Coast and enjoy two incredible snorkeling stops on your adventure.
 Continental breakfast, deli lunch, and beverages are all included – just bring a towel!

 Family-friendly | Food and drink included | All equipment included